effectfully-ou/sketches/unordered-effects/README.md

 - [2] discards the first constraint, because the head of `Either a0` (`Either`) doesn't unify with the head of `Reader Bool` (`Reader`)
 - [3] checks that the heads match and adds a constraint unifying `a0` with `Char`

-The full code look like that:
+The full code looks like that:

 ```haskell
 type family UnifyArgs (args :: k) :: Constraint where